Pneumococcal disease is an acute infection caused by the Streptococcus pneumoniae bacteria.

 Pneumococcal disease is treated with antibiotics under a doctor's care.

 There are more than 90 different types of Streptococcus pneumoniae bacteria.
-There are conjugate and polysaccharide pneumococcal vaccines, each of which is used in different circumstances as described below.
+There are conjugate and polysaccharide pneumococcal vaccines, each of which is used in different circumstances.

 The vaccines work in slightly different ways and protect against a different number of the pneumococcal bacteria.